ecreall/nova-ideo/README.rst

 The application is on http://localhost:6543

+I'll use $DOMAIN for http://localhost:6543 in the rest of the documentation.

 To send emails with gmail smtp, you need to uncomment some lines and configure the mail and password in development.ini